JCVogelsberg/breaker-breaker/README.md

 BreakerBreaker!
 ===

 BreakerBreaker! is a text-messaging app that allows a user to send a text message through the internet.
-It uses a Rails back-end, and Twilio to handle messaging.
+It uses a Rails back-end, and the Twilio API to handle SMS messaging.
+Styling is with Twitter Bootstrap.

 * * *

+The app is live on Heroku at http://breakerbreaker321.herokuapp.com/messages

+* * *

-To set up:
+To set up on your own machine:

 -Clone the repo on your local machine `$ git clone https://github.com/JCVogelsberg/BreakerBreaker-.git`